mosaic-design-system/docs/src/components/back-to-top.md

 storybook: https://mosaic-components-storybook.oneadvanced.io/mosaic-components-core/?path=/story/components-back-to-top--default
 tabs:
   - title: Usage
+    body: >-
-    body: "## What is a back to top ?
+      ## What is a back to top?

-      The back to top component is a button positioned on the bottom right-hand corner of the page.
+      The Back to Top component is a button positioned in the bottom right-hand corner of the page.
 It fades in when the user has scrolled beyond a specific point on the website and needs to easily navigate back to the top of the page.

       - - -